 Do you know that if your car tires do not have sufficient air, it can make your car burn more fuel?
 It can cause an unstable ride, a tire burst, and even death.
-That is why having a perfectly inflated tire is really important.
+That is why having a perfectly inflated tire is important.

-But how do you know if your car tire is under-inflated?
-It is not practical to check your car tire pressure every day.
-Right?
 That is why modern cars come with TPMS ( Tire Pressure Monitoring System).
 Let’s learn more about TPMS and how it works in this article.

 TPMS in cars is mandatory in many countries like the USA and European countries but in some countries like India, it comes only with high-end vehicles.
-TPMS usually comes factory-fitted, but if you want you can also buy aftermarket TPMS and install it in your car.

 What is TPMS ( Tire Pressure Monitoring System)